Vehicle registration plates of Turkmenistan: Current series

 1994 saw the introduction of the current format, which is intended to comply more closely with international norms.
 Major changes include the switch from Cyrillic letters to Latin, and the presence of the Turkmen flag with the two-letter country code TM on the left of the plate.
 Unusually, the alphanumerics are rendered in a mix of DIN 1451 and the unnamed font formerly used on French registration plates.

-The current format is: XX 99 99 XX while the last two letters is based on geographic location.
+Initially the plates took the form of X ## ## XX (where X is a Latin serial/counter letter; # is a digit in the range 0-9; and XX is a two-letter province identifier).
+The format was updated to XX ## ## XX in 2010.